QuantumQuaser/California_Housing_Multi_Model_Prediction/README.md

 ## Introduction

 This repository is dedicated to predicting housing prices in California using machine learning models.
 The project involves applying and evaluating the Decision Tree, Random Forest, and Gradient Boosting models to determine the most accurate predictor.
-We delve into feature relationships through exploratory data analysis, refine features with engineering strategies, optimize models, especially Gradient Boosting, and assess their performance through various metrics.
+I delve into feature relationships through exploratory data analysis, refine features with engineering strategies, optimize models, especially Gradient Boosting, and assess their performance through various metrics.

 ## Dataset Analysis

 The California Housing dataset encapsulates the diversity of Californian districts, with features like median income, housing age, average rooms per household, and geographical coordinates.
 Our analysis aims to untangle the complex interplay between these attributes and housing prices.

-### Exploratory Data Analysis (EDA)

 My EDA began with visualizing each feature's distribution, understanding geographical influences on price, and inspecting feature interdependencies.